The Philips 343E2E is the cheapest ultrawide monitor with USB-C that supports DisplayPort Alternate Mode and Power Delivery of 65W.

 The OSD (On-Screen Display) menu is well-organized and easy to work with thanks to the directional joystick at the rear of the monitor.
 You can also download SmartControl Software and make your adjustments in a desktop application instead.

-There are also various picture modes available: FPS, RTS, Racing, two customizable Gamer profiles, and LowBlue Mode which filters out the harmful low-blue lights.
+There are also various picture modes available: FPS, RTS, Racing, two customizable Gamer profiles and LowBlue Mode (4 levels) which filters out the harmful low-blue lights.

 The backlight of the monitor is flicker-free, while the screen has an anti-glare coating that eliminates reflections.
 These two features in combination with LowBlue Mode ensure a comfortable viewing experience even after prolonged use and prevent eye fatigue.